KassaSana/KassaPortfolio/README.md

 - **Description:** Implemented an AVL tree to manage UF student records, ensuring balanced and efficient data retrieval.
 - **Technologies:** C++, CLion IDE.
 - **Highlights:** Demonstrated expertise in advanced data structures by maintaining balance and optimizing search performance.

 ---

+### **9. Cancer Prediction Chatbot** 🤖
+- **Description:** Developed an intelligent chatbot system capable of predicting cancer types based on user-provided data and symptoms, offering a seamless and interactive diagnostic aid.
+- **Technologies:** Python, TensorFlow, Keras, Pandas, Jupyter Notebook.
+- **Highlights:** Leveraged machine learning techniques to create a predictive model, integrated it with a user-friendly chatbot interface, and ensured scalability for handling diverse user inputs.

+---